 The Greek Orthodox nun in Kolkata (formerly Calcutta), India, has become a symbol of the eternal fight against poverty, illiteracy, child trafficking and prostitution in the city.

-By most accounts, she is the only Greek individual left in the city.
 Through the schools and orphanages she built with the help of donors, she has become a “mother” to thousands of children.